 Director: James Ponsoldt

-As you can probably tell, Smashed is a very typical American independent lo-fi story that aims to explore the parts of our humanity that can lead us down darker roads.
+Smashed is a very typical American independent lo-fi story that aims to explore the parts of our humanity that can lead us down darker roads.
 Unfortunately, it fails to establish enough of a reason as to why or how such an addiction came to be and, as a result, becomes more of an interesting portrayal of the topic at hand rather than a deep search into the soul of the characters, or what ultimately drives addiction after a person’s realisation that they need to be treated.
-Even so, it tries, and I have to commend the work of James Ponsoldt for this because tackling such issues as this is not an easy thing to do with the rightful respect and honesty that his picture conclusively delivered.
+Even so, it tries, James Ponsoldt must be commended for this because tackling such issues is not an easy thing to do with the rightful respect and honesty that his picture conclusively delivered.

-With a Nick Offerman appearance to look out for, and some good work about a topic that may be hard for a lot of people to confront or look into at the center of the plot, this picture won’t be a waste of your time.
-So, if you want a well photographed and slightly different evening’s viewing, this could be for you.
-It could ultimately fall in to the large independent movie abyss of trying but forgettable pictures, but the effort is strong enough to make waves about the right subjects that aren’t spotlighted elsewhere.
-For Winstead’s performance and the grace of how the subject matter was dealt with, Smashed receives a rating of…
+With a Nick Offerman appearance to look out for, and some good work about a topic that may be hard for a lot of people to confront or look into, Smashed won’t be a waste of your time.
+So, if you want a well-photographed and slightly different evening’s viewing, this could be for you.
+It could ultimately fall into the large independent movie abyss of trying but forgettable pictures, but the effort is strong enough to make waves about the right subjects that aren’t spotlighted elsewhere.

 Recommended for you: James Ponsoldt Movies Ranked